digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/manage_domains.rst

 The first layer of control is given by securing access to the public API of the sequencers in the network.
 This can be done using standard network tools such as firewalls and virtual private networks.

-The second layer of control is given by setting the appropriate configuration flag of the synchronizer manager (or synchronizer):
+The second layer of control is given by setting the appropriate configuration flag of the sync domain manager (or sync domain):

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/resources/documentation-snippets/permissioned-domain-manager1.conf

-Assuming we have set up a synchronizer with this flag turned off, the config for that particular synchronizer would read:
+Assuming we have set up a sync domain with this flag turned off, the config for that particular sync domain would read:

 .. snippet:: permissioned_domain
     .. assert:: { domainManager1.setup.bootstrap_domain(Seq(sequencer1), Seq(mediator1)); true }
     .. success(output=5):: val config = DomainConnectionConfig("mydomain", sequencer1.sequencerConnection)

-When a participant attempts to join the synchronizer, it will be rejected:
+When a participant attempts to join the sync domain, it will be rejected:

 .. snippet:: permissioned_domain
     .. failure:: participant1.domains.register(config)
     .. assert:: participant1.domains.list_connected().isEmpty

-In order to allow the participant to join the synchronizer, we must first actively enable it on the topology manager.
+In order to allow the participant to join the sync domain, we must first actively enable it on the topology manager.
 We assume now that the operator of the participant :ref:`extracts its id <getting-started-extracting-ids>` into a string:

 .. snippet:: permissioned_domain
     .. success:: val participantAsString = participant1.id.toProtoPrimitive

-and communicates this string to the operator of the synchronizer topology manager:
+and communicates this string to the operator of the sync domain topology manager:

 .. snippet:: permissioned_domain
     .. success:: val participantIdFromString = ParticipantId.tryFromProtoPrimitive(participantAsString)